aleskxyz/reality-ezpz/README.md

 # reality-ezpz
 Install and configure vless with reality or TLS on your linux server by executing a single command!

-TUIC on sing-box is also supported!
+TUIC and hysteria2 on sing-box is also supported!

 This script:
 * Installs docker with compose plugin in your server
 * Generates docker-compose.yml and sing-box/xray configuration for vless protocol for reality and tls
 * Generates docker-compose.yml and sing-box configuration for TUIC protocol with tls
+* Generates docker-compose.yml and sing-box configuration for hysteria2 protocol with tls
 * Create Cloudflare warp account and configure warp as outbound
 * Generates client configuration string and QRcode
 * Gets and renews valid certificate from Letsencrypt for TLS encryption